A compilation of optical starlight polarization catalogs: Archival Data

 A list of the 81 publications comprising our final data compilation is presented in Table \ref{tab:references}.
 The Table presents the reference identifier (\texttt{RefID}) used to specify the publication within our catalog, a bibliographic link to each publication, as well as the observing bands used (specific information on the filters is given in Table \ref{tab:filters}).

 The catalogs presented in Table \ref{tab:references} are very inhomogeneous.
 The data are provided in different formats.
 The available information varies from catalog to catalog.
-Some catalogs provide relative linear Stokes parameters, some provide fractional linear polarization, $p$, and EVPA, some do not provide measurement uncertainties, some do not provide stellar coordinates, measurements are done at different wavelengths (some times multiple measurements of the same star are provided, e.g. in different filters).
+Some catalogs provide relative linear Stokes parameters. {S}ome provide fractional linear polarization, $p$, and {the Electric Vector Position Angle - also often referred to as the polarization angle - PA}. {S}ome do not provide measurement uncertainties, some do not provide stellar coordinates, measurements are done at different wavelengths (some times multiple measurements of the same star are provided, e.g. in different filters).
 Some catalogs provided data in machine-readable format and some did not.
 For the latter we have transcribed data by hand or by copying tables from the .html/.pdf version of the manuscript.

 Compiling one common, homogeneous catalog of stellar polarization from these different catalogs required substantial effort and specific treatment.
 We describe the details of our treatment of certain catalogs in Appendix \ref{appendix:catalogs}.
 In the following, we describe the kind of data we retain for our final compilation.